fish-shell/fish-shell/doc_src/language.rst

 - ``PWD``, the current working directory.

 - ``pipestatus``, a list of exit statuses of all processes that made up the last executed pipe.
+See :ref:`exit status <variables-status>`.

 - ``SHLVL``, the level of nesting of shells.
 Fish increments this in interactive shells, otherwise it simply passes it along.